Assessing Your Starting Point

 Conclusion

 Personalized ninja training is not a luxury—it is a necessity for safe, steady, and enjoyable progress.
-By assessing where you truly stand, choosing the right tier modules, and customizing every variable from volume to recovery, you create a program that grows with you.
+By assessing your starting point, choosing the right tier modules, and customizing every variable from volume to recovery, you create a program that grows with you.
 Remember to re-evaluate every four to six weeks, celebrate small victories, and never sacrifice form for speed.
 Whether American Ninja Warrior Nation inspires you, or you simply want to feel unstoppable in your own backyard, this framework gives you the tools to build the ninja you want to become.

-For additional resources on strength progressions, refer to the National Academy of Sports Medicine's exercise library for proper form guides.
-To dive deeper into periodization principles, check out Tony Gentilcore's articles on strength programming.
-And for science-backed recovery strategies, explore VeryWell Health's guide to athletic recovery.
+For additional strength and conditioning resources, refer to the National Academy of Sports Medicine's exercise library.
+To explore periodization principles in depth, check out Tony Gentilcore's articles on strength programming.
+For science-backed recovery strategies, read VeryWell Health's guide to athletic recovery.
+And for specific injury prevention tips for overhead athletes, the Physiopedia shoulder injury prevention page offers evidence-based advice.